-Aidan has been awarded the Microsoft Most Valuable Professional (MVP) designation by Microsoft in recognition of his community contributions for the last 10 years.
-He currently has a dual expertise of Cloud and Datacenter Management expertise (Hyper-V, Windows Server, and more) and Microsoft Azure.
-He previously held a System Center Configuration Manager MVP expertise.
+Aidan has been awarded the Microsoft Most Valuable Professional (MVP) designation by Microsoft in recognition of his community contributions for the last 11 years.
+He currently has Microsoft Azure expertise (2 years).
+He previously held the Hyper-V (9 years) and System Center Configuration Manager MVP (1 year) expertises.
 Aidan has spoken at numerous events in Europe and the USA, including community briefings, Microsoft regional events, Windows launches, and conferences such as E2EVC, TechEd Europe, and Microsoft Ignite.

-Aidan blogs on AidanFinn.com about Microsoft infrastructure solutions, with focus on Hyper-V and Azure IaaS. has also written articles for various technical sites and is a contributing editor on Microsoft virtualisation for the Petri IT Knowledgebase.
+Aidan blogs on AidanFinn.com about Microsoft infrastructure solutions, with focus on Hyper-V and Azure IaaS. has also written articles for various technical sites and is a contributor on Azure for the Petri IT Knowledgebase.
 You can follow Aidan on Twitter (@joe_elway) or on Facebook.
 Aidan is the lead author of Mastering Hyper-V Deployment (Sybex, 2010).
 He is one of the contributing authors of Microsoft Private Cloud Computing, Mastering Windows Server 2008 R2 (Sybex, 2009), Mastering Windows 7 Deployment (Sybex, 2011), and Windows Server 2012 Hyper-V Installation And Configuration Guide.

 Aidan lives in the midlands of Ireland with his wife and family.